mesh-adaptation/docs/wiki/Installation-Instructions.md

 docker run -it --gpus all ghcr.io/mesh-adaptation/firedrake-parmmg:latest
 ```

-Once inside the container, check that your NVIDIA GPU has been detected by running `nvidia-smi` from the command line.
-If successful, information about your NVIDIA GPU should be displayed, similarly to this:
+Once inside the container, we should first check that the GPUs have been detected.
+For NVIDIA GPUs we may do so by running `nvidia-smi` from the command line.
+If successful, information about your NVIDIA GPUs should be displayed, similarly to this:
 ```
 +-----------------------------------------------------------------------------------------+
 | NVIDIA-SMI 560.35.02              Driver Version: 560.94         CUDA Version: 12.6     |